 I started using a menstrual cup after having a terrible time backpacking with tampons.
 It’s been pretty dang lifechanging!
 I have a pretty heavy flow and it’s nice not to have to change out a super tampon every couple of hours.

-I’ve been using my cup for over four years now.
+I’ve been using my cup for over six years now.
 I call it my goblet, and I’m not planning on getting a new one any time soon!

 If you don’t like using tampons or menstrual cups, or you just want more security in case of leaking, natural menstrual pads are a fantastic zero waste option.